-This back exercise provides a deep stretch in the lats and shoulders.
-The lat pushdown not only works your back and shoulders but also engages your chest and triceps.
 Don't go too heavy on this one to start, all too often people try to lift too much weight here and end up with bad form when their back rounds and they are only using arms and shoulders to pushdown.

 Note: Keep your elbows locked throughout the movement.

 Muscles Worked in Standing Cable Lat Pulldown: Lats, Teres Minor, Rear Delts, Triceps, Pecs

 **Most of these same exercises can be done with resistance bands!
 Check out these 17 Resistance Band Pull Exercises)**